zakinder/This_Vs_That/README.md

 # This vs That

+    Human senses are common sense and thats the common sense.
     Constant vs Black/White such that what is mean by Black/White/Gray Verification.
-    Human senses are common sense and thats the common sense.
     Why human point index finger on each other during conversation and stage?
+    Computer mouse pointer index finger.
     Patience is hope and hope is patience.